-Before you start planning for your school holiday activities, it can
+Before you start planning your school holiday activities, it can

-be a good idea to work out your budget.
-This is also a good time to
+be a good idea to work out a budget.
+This could be a good time to

 discuss budgeting with your children and get them involved in

 working out how much activities will cost.
 You could set a daily or

-weekly spending limit and then ask your children to work out a
+weekly spending limit and then ask your kids to work out a budget

 Our budget planner will help you and your kids crunch the